310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Midori shocked %}
-Um, hold on… What was that about me being similar to how Morisawa-senpai used to be…?
+Um, hold on… What was that about me being similar to how Morisawa-senpai used to be in the past…?
 I’d like to sue for defamation based on what that means…
 {% endbubble %}

 {% bubble Kuro norsmile %}